jyrkioraskari/IFCtoLBD/README.md

 # IFCtoLBD
 Version 1.74

-Contributors: Jyrki Oraskari, Mathias Bonduel, Kris McGlinn, Pieter Pauwels, and Anna Wagner
+Contributors: Jyrki Oraskari, Mathias Bonduel, Kris McGlinn, Anna Wagner, and Pieter Pauwels.

 This repository presents the results of our ongoing work to